Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 Restaurants and retail

-Gov. Roy Cooper has signed two executive orders this month aimed at limiting mass gatherings and slowing the spread of COVID-19.
+Gov. Roy Cooper signed two executive orders in March month aimed at limiting mass gatherings and slowing the spread of COVID-19.

 The first, issued March 17, prohibits all N.C. restaurants and bars from offering sit-down on-premises service.
-Food establishments may continue to offer takeout, drive-through and delivery options.
-Click here to read it.

-Some restaurants have closed temporarily.
-Others remain open.
-Before going out to get food, call or check websites or social media sites.
-Here's a list compiled by the News & Record of locally owned Greensboro restaurants that are offering curbside pickup service.
+Click here for a list compiled by the News & Record of locally owned restaurants that offer curbside pickup.

-The second executive order, signed March 23, closed many types of entertainment and personal care businesses effective March 25.
-This list includes movie theaters, bowling alleys, barbershops and beauty salons.
-Click here to see the types of businesses affected.
-The governor's latest order also keeps public schools closed through May 15 and limits gatherings to no more than 50 people.
+The second, signed March 23, closed many types of entertainment and personal care businesses.

 Taxes